 Specifically, it must connect to the vendor’s server, and the user then manages it via a mobile app that also works via the same server.
 You can’t even set your eero up without first logging in via your eero account.
 And, among other things, when there’s no Internet, you can’t make changes to your home network.

 Would you allow a plumber access to your bathroom at all times just because they promise that they’ll look only at the pipes?
-Oh, how about having to check with them each time you want to use or make changes to the bathroom?
+Oh, how about checking with them each time you want to use or make changes to the bathroom?
 It’s your bathroom.
 Think about it!
 Maybe consider another plumber?

-And that probably has something to with why Amazon bought eero.
+And that probably has something to do with why Amazon bought eero.
 But who knows!